 Indeed, England, a small non-significant and underpopulated province of the Great ”Evil” Empire of Eurasia starts in XVI century its own progress to greatness, and becomes within barely 300 years the World Empire that ruled the waves and where the sun never set down!

 Regretfully, British scholars of XVI-XVII centuries based their historical writings on the consensual chronology of the French Kabbalist Scaliger and Jesuit Petavious.
-Author’s verdict: the British history is most likely to have been extended by British arbitrarily, and quite substantially so.
-To express the deep gratitude of the scientific community to the historians of Oxbridge for warping of the timescale – the cover of the book presents Jesus Christ by Tintoretto showing the true time on Big Ben.
-The British scholars have 5 years of scheduled repair of Big Ben to review in an adequate manner the History of Great Britain in line with the presented by Dr Fomenko data.
+Author’s verdict: British history is most likely to have been extended by the British arbitrarily, and quite substantially so.
+To express the deep gratitude of the scientific community to the historians of Oxbridge for warping the timescale – the cover of the book presents Jesus Christ by Tintoretto showing the true time on Big Ben.
+The British scholars have 5 years of scheduled repair of Big Ben to review in an adequate manner the History of Great Britain in line with the presented by Dr. Fomenko data.

 About the Author: Dr.Fomenko, Anatoly.
 Born in 1945.
 Full Member (Academician) of the Russian Academy of Sciences, Full Member of the Russian Academy of Natural Sciences, Full Member of the International Higher Education Academy of Sciences, Doctor of Physics and Mathematics, Professor, Head of the Moscow State University Department of Mathematics and Mechanics.
 Solved the classical Plateau s Problem from the theory of minimal spectral surfaces.
 Author of the theory of invariants and topological classification of integrable Hamiltonian dynamic systems.
 Laureate of the 1996 National Premium in Mathematics of the Russian Federation for a cycle of works on the Hamiltonian dynamic system multitude invariance theory.
 Author of 180 scientific publications, 26 monographs, and textbooks on mathematics, a specialist in geometry and topology, variational calculus, symplectic topology, Hamiltonian geometry and mechanics, computational geometry.
 Author of a number of books on the development of new empirical-statistical methods and their application to the analysis of historical chronicles as well as the chronology of Antiquity and the Middle Ages.